juliawiggeshoff/rna-seq-2x-de-novo-assembly/README.md

 `coda activate base`

-- If you are working on a cluster or have your own "local", isolated environment you want to activate instead (see []()), use its name to activate it
+- If you are working on a cluster or have your own "local", isolated environment you want to activate instead (see [here](https://gitlab.leibniz-lib.de/jwiggeshoff/rna-seq-to-busco#hpc-system)), use its name to activate it

 `conda activate localconda`

-3. Install rna-seq-to-busco into an isolated software environment by navigating to the directory where this repo is and run:
+3. Install **rna-seq-to-busco** into an isolated software environment by navigating to the directory where this repo is and run:

 `conda env create --file environment.yaml`

-If you followed what I recommended in the [System requirements](https://gitlab.leibniz-lib.de/jwiggeshoff/rna-seq-to-busco#system-requirements), run this intead:
+If you followed what I recommended in the [System requirements](https://gitlab.leibniz-lib.de/jwiggeshoff/rna-seq-to-busco#local-machine), run this intead:

 `mamba env create --file environment.yaml`